-Since pure HEPA air filters do not remove odors, chemicals or gasses, HEPA air purifiers have some level of activated carbon-based material to absorb odors and chemicals.
-Carbon absorbs gasses that will not be caught by the HEPA element.
-These chemicals are either harmful gasses or those that cause odors.
+Since pure HEPA air filters do not remove odors, chemicals or gasses, HEPA air purifiers have some level of activated carbon-based material to absorb odors and chemicals that are not caught by the HEPA element.

 Air is drawn into your HEPA system and through the HEPA filter.
 Because HEPA Air Filtration Systems combine HEPA filters with carbon-based materials, they stop mold spores, bacteria, viruses, pet dander and dust, and also help to eliminate harmful gasses and odors from your home.
 The air that leaves this type of air purifying system is cleansed and almost totally free from contaminants.

-Incorporating this technology, the GeneralAire® AC500 HEPA Air Filtration System is 99.97% efficient at removing particles 0.30 microns from the air that passes through the HEPA filter.
+Incorporating this technology, GeneralAire® Models 400D & 400R HEPA Air Filtration Systems are 99.97% efficient at removing particles 0.30 microns from the air that passes through the HEPA filter.

 If you or someone else in your home suffers with allergies or asthma, the GeneralAire® 400D (for duct installation) or 400R (portable room unit) HEPA Air Filtration System can undoubtedly make a difference in your lives.

 Studies show that young, asthmatic children who had HEPA air cleaners in their bedrooms for almost four months showed fewer asthma symptoms.
 Even if asthma or allergies are not a problem to your family, just breathing clean air can be an added bonus in itself.

-A GeneralAire® AC500 HEPA system requires you to change the pleated filter with carbon every 6 months, and the pleated HEPA filter once every two years.
-Adhering to this schedule will ensure your HEPA system works as designed, to clean harmful particulates and gasses from your indoor air.
+A GeneralAire® HEPA system requires you to change the pleated filter with carbon every 6 months to a year, and the pleated HEPA filter once every two years.
+Adhering to this schedule will ensure your HEPA system works as designed to clean harmful particulates and gasses from your indoor air.

-GeneralAire® AC500 HEPA air cleaner is your best bet for complete air cleaning; however, Filters with a MERV rating between 7 & 13 are likely to be nearly as effective as a true HEPA air cleaning system.
+GeneralAire® HEPA air cleaner is your best bet for complete air cleaning; however, filters with a MERV rating between 11 & 13 are likely to be nearly as effective as a true HEPA air cleaning system.
 You might also consult your local contractor prior to installing a filter with a higher MERV rating, as a filter with a higher MERV rating increases the demand on your furnace to move air through the filter.
 Depending on your home's furnace model, it may reduce the life of your furnace.

-HEPA air cleaners are used today in places such as homes to beauty salons to airplanes, laboratories, hospitals and operating rooms across the country because they are the best in air filtration.
-They are the most efficient in removing 99.97% of dust, pollen, mold bacteria and other particulates larger than 120nm in size.
-The more adversely you feel the effects of airborne particulates or the more polluted your environment is, the more you may prefer to install a HEPA system Vs another type of air cleaner.
+HEPA air cleaners are used in homes, beauty salons, airplanes, laboratories, hospitals and operating rooms across the country because they are the most efficient in removing 99.97% of dust, pollen, mold bacteria and other particulates as small as 0.3 microns in size.
+The more adversely you feel the effects of airborne particulates or the more polluted your environment is, the more you may consider installing a HEPA system.

 The initial cost of a HEPA air cleaner may be more expensive than other types of air cleaners and vary from one model to another.
-You’ll also want to weigh the cost of filter replacement and power consumption of the unit.
-You can then determine your annual cost of operation.
+You’ll also want to weigh the cost of filter replacement for these specialized filters.
+Contact your local contractor to learn more.

-Also known as a particulate, a particle can be anything from a grain of sand, a spot of dust or pesticide brought in by your shoes.
+Also known as a particulate, a particle can be anything from a grain of sand, a spot of dust, pollen, or a pesticide brought in by your shoes.
 It can also be smoke and gaseous types of elements in the air.

 A micron is a unit of measure; one millionth of a meter.
 A meter is approximately 39.5 inches.
 For comparison, the average diameter of a human hair is 100 microns and the smallest particle the human eye can discern is 10 microns.